-7.16 How the linker resolves path names when processing scatter files
+7.16 How the linker resolves path names when processing scatter files you want to use the same scatter file to build on Windows or Unix platforms.

 The linker matches wildcard patterns in scatter files against any combination of forward slashes and backslashes it finds in path names.